Why you should experiment with gels in your next Licensing studio shoot

 A touch of color

 When using gels for creative effect, you’ll apply them to either a key light or accent light.
 For just a touch of color, only gel your rim light while leaving your key light bare and illuminating your subject.
-Using grids, snoots, or doors as additional modifiers on your gelled lights can help control any unwanted light spill.
+Using grids, snoots, or barn doors as additional modifiers on your gelled lights can help control any unwanted light spill.
 Place the rim light farther behind your subject for a thinner light, or move it closer to them for a wider light.

-Another example of when you might use gels would be in situations where you want a colored background but don’t have seamless in that particular color.
+Another example of when you might use gels would be in situations where you want a colored background but don’t have seamless paper in that particular color.
 You can just use a white paper background and the gel of your choice to get the color you want.
-When using a white backdrop, a higher flash power will deliver a brighter background, while lower power will give you a more saturated look (the opposite will hold if you’re shooting against a background).
+When using a white backdrop, a higher flash power will deliver a brighter background, while lower power will give you a more saturated look (the opposite will hold if you’re shooting against a dark background).

 If you need guidance on what colors to choose, our article on 2022 color trends offers a point of departure.
 Pantone’s Color of the Year, Very Peri, for example, works very well within technology-themed photoshoots.